Postrantor/Computer-Architectur/output.md

 John L. Hennessy \| David A. Patterson Foreword by Norman P. Jouppi

-“This sixth edition comes at a critical time: Moore’s Law is fading ust as deep learning demands unprecedented compute cycles.
+"This sixth edition comes at a critical time: Moore’s Law is fading ust as deep learning demands unprecedented compute cycles.
 The new chapter on domain-specific architectures documents a number of promising approaches and prophesies a rebirth in computer architecture.
-Like the scholars of the European Renaissance, computer architects must understand our own history, and then combine the lessons of that history with new techniques to remake the world.”
+Like the scholars of the European Renaissance, computer architects must understand our own history, and then combine the lessons of that history with new techniques to remake the world."

 — *Cliff Young, Goagle*

 *Computer Architecture: A Quantitative Approach, Sixth Edition* has been considered essential reading by instructors, students, and practitioners of computer design for nearly 30 years.
 The sixth edition of this classic textbook is fully revised with the latest developments in processor and system architecture.
-It now features examples from the RISC-V (“RISC Five”) instruction set architecture, a modern RISC instruction set developed and designed to be a free and openIy adoptab Ie standard.
+It now features examples from the RISC-V ( "RISC Five" ) instruction set architecture, a modern RISC instruction set developed and designed to be a free and openIy adoptab Ie standard.
 It also includes a new chapter on domain-specific architectures and an updated chapter on warehouse-scale computing that features the first public information on Google's newest WSC.
 True to its original mission of demystifying computer architecture, this edition continues the longstanding tradition of focusing on areas where the most exciting computing innovation is happening, while always keeping an emphasis on good engineering design.

 Features